 - Each program has specific prerequisite requirements that can be found in the program section of the catalog.
 Students who have not completed program prerequisites may be admitted conditionally with the following stipulations: - a.
 If three or more prerequisites are outstanding students may be admitted conditionally but may only enroll in undergraduate courses to meet prerequisite requirements. - b.
 If two or fewer prerequisites are outstanding students may be admitted conditionally and permitted to enroll in graduate courses while completing prerequisites.
-Students should complete prerequisite deficiencies by the end of the first semester of enrollment. - c.
-Please see the Academic Information sections of the catalog for information about student load limits.

-Application Essay

-· All programs require an application essay.
-Please see specific program admission requirements for essay information.

-9. English Language Proficiency

-An applicant whose first language is not English and/or does not have a degree from an institution where English is the primary language of instruction may be required to demonstrate English language proficiency by submitting a recent test score from Test of English as a Foreign Language (TOFEL) with a minimum score of 230 (575) paper based or International English Testing Systems (IELTS) with a minimum band score of 6.5.
+Please see specific requrements for prerequisite deadlines. - c.
+Please see the Academic Information sections of the catalog for information about student load limits. - 8.
+Application Essay - All programs require an application essay.
+Please see specific program admission requirements for essay information. - 9.
+English Language Proficiency - An applicant whose first language is not English and/or does not have a degree from an institution where English is the primary language of instruction may be required to demonstrate English language proficiency by submitting a recent test score from Test of English as a Foreign Language (TOFEL) with a minimum score of 230 (575) paper based or International English Testing Systems (IELTS) with a minimum band score of 6.5.
 Applicants whose scores do not meet this requirement or who have not taken the TOEFL or IELTS may be admitted jointly to the Graduate Program and the California Baptist University ACCESS Program.
 For more information please see the International Student Admission section.